tbranyen/backbone.layoutmanager/readme.md

 main.render();
 ```

-Views may also be alternatively defined outside the LayoutManager:
+Views may also be alternatively declared outside the Layout initialization:

 #### Using the setView function ####